STATE OF CONNECTICUT

 Applications for tuition reimbursement that are submitted and approved within the final six months of the contract may be paid with any remaining available funds, up to three months following the expiration of the contract.

-The maximum reimbursement for credit courses at accredited institutions will be 75% of the per credit rate for undergraduate and graduate courses at the University of Connecticut at Storrs.
+The maximum reimbursement for credit courses at accredited institutions of higher education, including distance learning courses offered by such institutions, will be 75% of the per credit rate, including fees, for undergraduate and graduate courses at the University of Connecticut at Storrs.
 For other courses or programs, maximum tuition reimbursement is 50% of the per credit rate for undergraduate and graduate courses at the University of Connecticut at Storrs.

 An employee will only use his/her own vehicle in extraordinary circumstances when mileage payments have been authorized.